CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 is similar to the CCSDS-specific `parseMessage(dataSource)` method.

-As the parsers are parameterized with the type of the parsed message, the `parseMessage` and `parse` methods in all parsers already have the specific type.
-There is no need to cast the returned value as in pre-11.0 versions of Orekit.
+As the parsers are parameterized with the type of the parsed message, the `parseMessage` and `parse` methods in all parsers already return an object with the proper specific message type.
+There is no need to cast the returned value as was done in pre-11.0 versions of Orekit.

 The following code snippet shows how to parse an OEM, in this case using a file name to create the data source, and using the default values for the parser builder: